Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

 ------
 Owner
 -------
-The owner of this game is Colin Shaw.
-The goal is to help anyone who is looking at imporing or starting there fitness journey.
+The owner of New Dawn Fitness is Colin Shaw.
+The goal is to help anyone who is looking to improve or start their fitness journey.

 -------
 Who is New Dawn Fitness for?
 ------
-New Dawn Fitness is a new fitness site intended to help anyone who is intreseted in Fitness or looking to get into the world of fitness.
-If you are looking for some supplements or just looking to get a online plan then new dawn is for you.
+New Dawn Fitness is a new fitness site intended to help anyone interested in Fitness or looking to get into the world of fitness.
+If you are looking for some supplements or just looking to get an online plan then new dawn is for you.

 -------

 How to use New Dawn
 ----
-New Dawn Fitness is an easy to navigate site and can be on an device.
-From the home you can navivgate to to anywhere in the application.
-The navbar has a responsive search bar that will return results of any project from the applications database.
-Within the navabr you can go to the profile section and create an account or login to see your order history or update your profile settings.
-Also you have the shopping cart where you can go to checkout securly using stripes secuire checkout settings.
-Under the navar you have the products you can choose you want to view via catrgories.
+New Dawn Fitness is an easy-to-navigate site and can be on a device.
+From the home, you can navigate anywhere in the application.
+The navbar has a responsive search bar that will return the results of any project from the application's database.
+Within the navbar, you can go to the profile section and create an account or log in to see your order history or update your profile settings.
+Also, you have the shopping cart where you can go to checkout securely using stripes secure checkout settings.
+Under the navbar, you have the products you can choose you to want to view via categories.

 -----
 Screenshots of Application